rexresearch.com

 RESULTS:

-their total sleep time and sleep latency.
-A comparison was made between
+estimate their total sleep time and sleep latency.
+A comparison

-morning following the last night of treatment.
-A highly significant
+last night of treatment.
+A highly significant difference was seen

-more than threefold increase in the active group compared with the
+threefold increase in the active group compared with the placebo

 decrease in sleep latency as compared with the baseline.
 Patient